Sometimes a payer will retract a payment from an appointment that was previously paid.

 - Navigate to Billing > Live Claims Feed.

-- Select the patient where the payment has been retracted and go into their billing details.
+- Select the patient for whom the payment has been retracted and go into their billing details.

 - Scroll down to the bottom where the payment is posted.